terraware/llm-autotranslate/README.md

 file as a comment on the line before the key/value pair.
 For target-language files, the hash is included as a comment on the line before the key/value pair.

+Java properties files must use UTF-8 encoding.
+An encoding header line is included in target-language files; it's ignored in source-language files.

 Example (source language):

 ```
+# encoding: UTF-8
 ABC=Some text\: it''s quoted
 # Description for key DEF
 DEF=Some other text